bencodesall/bencodesall/README.md

 <sup>*NOTE: Potentially paraphrased and/or incorrectly attributed*<sub>

-> We are perishing for lack of wonder, not from lack of wonders
+>"We perish for lack of wonder, not for lack of wonders."
 >
 > *G.K.
 Chesterton*